Meet the team

 Chief Executive

-Dorry joins Scottish Autism from Viewpoint where she was Chief Executive for eight years.
-Dorry has worked in housing, support and care services for some 25 years, following spells in local government and with the housing regulator in England.
-Although much of Dorry’s experience in recent years has been around working with older people many of the issues autistic people face will share a similar dynamic.
-Dorry brings to Scottish Autism expertise in leading the development of innovative services which support people who often live with complex needs.
+Dorry has been the CEO at Scottish Autism for seven years.
+She joined Scottish Autism from Viewpoint where she was Chief Executive for eight years.
+Dorry has worked in housing, support and care services for over 30 years including spells in local government and with the housing regulator in England.
+Although much of Dorry’s experience before joining Scottish Autism has been around working with older people many of the issues autistic people face share a similar dynamic.
+Dorry brings to Scottish Autism expertise in leading the development of innovative services which support people who often live with complex needs and who are marginalised and disadvantaged simply by being who they are or living where they live.
+Dorry is passionate about hearing the voices of everybody Scottish Autism supports and all autistic communities however they wish to communicate.

 Billy Alexander

-Billy joined us in November 2025 and brings over two decades’ experience across psychotherapy, social care and the third sector, with a career rooted in direct therapeutic support for children, young people and families.
+Billy joined Scottish Autism in November 2025, bringing over two decades’ experience across psychotherapy, social care and the third sector, with a career rooted in direct therapeutic support for children, young people and families.
 Formerly the inaugural CEO of Autism & Neurodiversity North Scotland (A-ND), he led the development and delivery of a 2022–2027 strategy to enhance services across the North of Scotland.

-At Scottish Autism, Billy focuses on innovation in children and young people’s services, growth across Scotland, and strategic partnerships that expand our impact.
+Billy role focuses on innovation in children and young people’s services, growth across Scotland, and strategic partnerships that expand our impact.
 His practice is informed by lived experience, diagnosed with ADHD at 15, and by extensive work training organisations UK-wide in neurodiversity, inclusion and therapeutic approaches.
 Billy is values-driven and committed to co-producing solutions that strengthen outcomes for autistic and neurodiverse people and their families.

 Joe Long